sebastiannbrown/sebastiannbrown.github.io/_publications/2024-07-28-JobSearchLearning.md

 we find an average movement in beliefs that is roughly 513% of the reduction in their beliefs’ uncertainty, 413% more than the Bayesian benchmark.
-This result is consistent with base rate neglect and overreaction to signals, and we found suggestive evidence that people exhibit base-rate neglect.
+This result is consistent with base rate neglect and overreaction to signals, and we found suggestive evidence that people exhibit base rate neglect.
 Our simulation shows that this result is unlikely to be explained solely by measurement error.
 We also found patterns of asymmetric updating, where individuals update their beliefs more when they receive good wage offers relative to bad wage offers.